eficode-academy/helm-katas/helm-chart-with-parameters.md

 > :bulb: Global values can be referenced from the values object: `.Values.global.organization` for example.

-And edit each of the repository tags, such that they only include the unique name of each micro service:
+- Edit each of the repository tags, such that they only include the unique name of each micro service:

 ```yaml
 global: